Steve Howey (actor): Career

 In 2001, Howey got his first starring role in a series when he was cast as Van Montgomery in the show Reba.
 Howey stayed with the show until it ended in 2007.
 He also appeared in Reba McEntire's music video "Every Other Weekend" with his Reba co-star Joanna García.

 In 2005, he starred in the action film Supercross as K.C.
 Carlyle, an MX racer.
 Howey also played Weatherby in the movie DOA: Dead or Alive, alongside Jaime Pressly and Eric Roberts.
 In 2009, he starred in Bride Wars, with Anne Hathaway and Kate Hudson (with whom he also starred in the 2011 movie Something Borrowed, once again as her love interest).
 Howey also portrayed the title role in the 2009 film, Stan Helsing.
 That same year, Howey also appeared in the web series CTRL playing Ben Piller.
-He has also appeared on the show Psych.
+He has also appeared on the show Psych" episode "Thrill Seekers and Hell Raisers" as the character Derek Walker, a villainous river rafting guide and murderer.

 In summer 2010, Howey joined the cast of the Showtime dramedy Shameless, as Kevin Ball, a series regular.
 Season 2 premiered January 8, 2012, with Howey remaining a main cast member.
 He then continued to play character Kevin Ball through the end of the show.

 In 2013, Howey guest starred on an episode of Fox's New Girl entitled "TinFinity" as Jax, a professional football player and love interest of Jess (Zooey Deschanel).

 In 2017, he guest-starred on Law & Order: Special Victims Unit in the episode "Intent" as Andy "The Monster" McPherson.

 In 2024, he guest-starred on Happy's Place in the episode "Ho-Ho-Howey" as Danny (reuniting with McEntire and Melissa Peterman).

+In 2026, he appeared as Garrett Graham's father and hockey star, Phil Graham, in the Amazon Prime series, Off Campus.